Tsumugii24/lesion-cells-det/README.md

 ### <div align="center"><h2>Contact</h2></div>

-*Feel free to contact me through GitHub issues or directly send me a mail if you have any questions about the project.* 🐼
+👻 *Feel free to contact me through GitHub issues or directly send me a mail if you have any questions about the project.* 👻

-My Gmail Address 👉 jsf002016@gmail.com
+<div align="center"><h5>Here is my email address 👉 jsf002016@gmail.com</h5></div>

+​